angadhn/MySite/_notes/Space Data Center Analysis.md

 3. Finally, we could also think about if/when the carbon footprint of launches offset the benefits of a space data center.
 But the report suggests that achieving AGI could need 1 GW centers but large hyperscale Earth-based data centers today reach 100 megawatts (MW) meaning they "do not scale well or sustainably to gigawatt (GW) sizes".

 Now, I will treat that last item as speculative mostly because it is out of my wheelhouse.
 However, if it is true, then we will need some alternative (either nuclear or space-based data centers) but by examining the first two aspects, I imagine we will know how well the business case of this company adds up.

-# Diving into a proposal for space data centers
+%% After examining their numbers, I will try to unpack a very simple architecture to building such data centers—I have done something similar for large aperture space telescopes in the past. %%
-One could begin by asking how much compute workload should be moved to space to make a meaningful dent on the climate—a really good reason to do it—but, at the end of the day, the economic incentives are what appeal to private investors.
-So, a better starting point is examining [[starcloud-wp.pdf|Starcloud]]'s business case numbers justifying space data centres.
-After examining their numbers, I will try to unpack a very simple architecture to building such data centers—I have done something similar for large aperture space telescopes in the past.
+# Analysis of Starcloud's whitepaper
-## Economic analysis
+While one could begin by asking how much compute workload should be moved to space to make a meaningful dent on the climate—a really good reason to do so—economic incentives that lead to large returns on investment are what appeal to private at the end of the day which is why Starcloud exist but space agencies haven't invested here.
+So, my analysis begins by examining [[starcloud-wp.pdf|Starcloud]]'s numbers to justify their business case for space data centres.
-### Assumptions
+### Core assumptions
-They present a table that presents the total costs of running a 40MW data centre cluster over ten years as $167M on Earth versus $8.2M for space, which I summarise for you:
+Their whitepaper presents a table where the total costs of running a 40MW data centre cluster over ten years is determined to be $167M on Earth versus $8.2M for space.
+This is broken down as follows:
 **Terrestrial:**
 	- Energy: $140M (@ $0.04/kWh)
 	- Cooling: $7M (@ 5% of power usage)